-ISAC recently secured some state funding to start addressing the College Illinois![®] Prepaid Tuition Program unfunded liability.
-There were two State appropriations from the State's General Revenue Fund - one for \$30 million on behalf of fiscal year 2021 that is reflected in the assets as of June 30, 2021 and a second appropriation of \$20 million for fiscal year 2022 that was received in the first quarter of fiscal year 2022.
-ISAC has informed us that they will continue to advocate for annual funding in future years until the full unfunded liability is addressed.
+ISAC recently secured state funding that has significantly addressed the College Illinois!® Prepaid Tuition Program unfunded liability.
+There were two State appropriations from the State's General Revenue Fund on behalf of fiscal year 2022 - one for \$20 million and a second appropriation of \$230 million that are reflected in the CIPTP assets as of June 30, 2022.

-While the closing of the CIPTP has not occurred (although program enrollment is currently on hold), we have performed a projection of the College Illinois![®] Prepaid Tuition Program ("Program" or "CIPTP") under a Closed Group Run-Off scenario assuming no new contract sales after June 30, 2021.
-Please note that this closed group scenario was specifically requested by ISAC and is being presented for illustrative purposes only.
+Although the Program is permanently closed to new enrollments, a "discontinuance" of the CIPTP has not occurred (as defined in the College Illinois!® 529 Prepaid Tuition Program Disclosure Statement and Master Agreement.)
+Therefore, based on discussions with ISAC, we have performed a projection of the College Illinois!® Prepaid Tuition Program ("Program" or "CIPTP") under a Closed Group Run-Off scenario assuming no new contract sales after June 30, 2022.
+Please note that this specific closed group scenario was prescribed to us by ISAC and is being presented for illustrative purposes only.